Central railway station, Sydney: Sydney Terminal building

 The most prominent part of Sydney Central Station, visible from many parts of the City and surrounding area, is the 1906 sandstone main terminal building, referred to as the "Sydney Terminal Building" by railway staff.
 It is sited to dominate its surroundings and to mark the importance of the railways and its service to the state and the city.

 The main concourse and platforms are elevated above the surrounding roads.
 This elevated siting also permits the use of the topography to gain road access to more than one level enabling the development of an extensive subterranean luggage network and separation of differing modes of transport.
 The commanding position of the Terminus with large areas of open space sloping away from the building continues the public domain of Railway Square whilst maintaining a clear vista of the Terminus from the surrounding area.
 The Terminus, and in part the Parcels Post Office, create a formal edge to Railway Square.

 On the main Eddy Avenue façade, the Terminus comprises a colonnade and porte-cochère, which originally provided an undercover area for passengers transferring to and from trams.
-After the removal of the original Sydney tram network, the upper level colonnade was used by motor vehicles, but it is now again used by trams on the Dulwich Hill Line.
+After the removal of the original Sydney tram network, the upper level colonnade was used by motor vehicles, but it is now again used by trams on the Inner West Light Rail.

-The main concourse, called the "Main Assembly platform", is located on the upper level and is the centre of the Terminus, around which all of the ancillary functions, such as refreshment rooms, waiting rooms and the booking hall, were arranged.
+The main concourse, originally called the "Main Assembly platform" and today known as the "Grand Concourse", is located on the upper level and is the centre of the Terminus, around which all of the ancillary functions, such as refreshment rooms, waiting rooms and the booking hall, were arranged.
 As originally built, the main terminal building also had terraces or "decks" on the east and west sides, which were accessible by vehicles.
 The main concourse "platform" was accessed from both the East and West deck.
 The main concourse is dominated by a large vaulted roof over the concourse and elaborate masonry, primarily Sydney sandstone.